 What is a responsive web application?
 For our purpose of delivering a user-friendly interface (e.g., your rebate program), think of it as a modern and light way to easily develop and deliver a digital brand experience across a multitude of different devices and screens.
 Above all, think of responsive design as a device-agnostic way to scale the desired user experience for your application.
 If your goal is to make your brand universally available to your channel or end-customers, a responsive web applications is the way to go.

 Global brands already know that global marketplaces can vary to the point where they are often unrecognizable from one place to another.In the case of delivering technology, it is critical for the global enterprise to remember that the devices we commonly use in North America represent only a tiny sliver of the total devices being used around the world.
 If you are building platform technology for a global audience, a responsive app is definitely the way to go.

 Having said all of this, the below considerations apply to every size of business.

-Native apps And Total Cost of Ownership
+Custom App And Total Cost of Ownership